PhrotonPhage/tankgame/readme.txt

 -Changed beep sound for program startup
 -Minor graphical fixes
--Known bugs: On classic mode, some blocks (1-11) cannot be destroyed
+-Known bugs: On classic mode, some blocks (1-11) cannot be destroyed v0.3.0.5 Alpha build 1126 - July 23, 2020
+-More blocks now support scoring (12-20) on classic mode -Fixed bug causing score to overlap on classic mode -Fixed bug causing blocks to overlap on classic mode -Fixed bug that shooting a block doesn't give a score, unless when spammed on classic mode -Added result2 for normal difficulty on classic mode.
+Not yet used -Update button in classic mode is now difficulty aware -The entire block code is moved to easy difficulty.
+Normal-Very hard difficulties might not work -Temporarily added "0" to represent value change in normal difficulty on classic mode -Normal difficulty has now it's own blocks.
+It's now 1-10 blocks